Did you know you can easily improve your onboarding process with a social media questionnaire for new clients?

 And first impressions count.

-If a clients’ first experience of your agency is chaotic and unorganized, they are far less likely to trust you further downstream.
-Worse still, they could churn before you’ve even had a chance to deliver your service.
+If a client’s first experience of your agency is chaotic and unorganized, they are going to be hesitant to trust you with their marketing.
+What’s worse is they could churn before you’ve even had a chance to deliver your service.

 It’s clear that a smooth onboarding process is imperative to retain clients and increase sales.
 But how do you ensure the process goes smoothly?